 - Reduced BMI of 0.39 units (a differences of roughly 13-14 lbs. for a 14-year-old of average height) among one study of 118 adolescent sibling pairs.

-- But no BMI benefit was seen in three other larger, studies, one of 267 adolescent sibling pairs, one of 1,773 children between the ages of 4 and 14, and one of 850 adolescent sibling pairs.
+- But no BMI benefit was seen in three larger studies, one of 267 adolescent sibling pairs, one of 1,773 children between the ages of 4 and 14, and one of 850 adolescent sibling pairs.
 Most notably, all three studies found a benefit when comparing across families.
 This benefit was no longer significant when comparing siblings within families.

 The Bottom Line